Self-Study 2024-2025 Self-Study 2024-2025

 Self Study

 The Self-Study is required every eight-years, coinciding with the end of a grant of accreditation.
-The Self-Study is an opportunity for the College to conduct an in-depth evaluation of its operations, with an emphasis on a collaborative and data-driven process, demonstrating compliance with the Requirements of Affiliation and Standards for Accreditation.
+The Self-Study is an opportunity for the College to conduct an in-depth evaluation of its operations, with an emphasis on a collaborative and data-driven process, demonstrating compliance with the Requirements of Affiliation, Standards for Accreditation, and Federal Requirements.

 Self-Study Timeline 2022 - 2025